Directory

 4.4.1.
 General

-Name can be filled in.
-Numbers and letters are possible.
-Visible organizations per level can be defined (optional) by a formula that calculates the maximum visible organizations in the tree for each level.
+can be defined (optional) by a formula that calculates the maximum visible organizations in the tree for each level.

 Available variables are:

-Changes are saved by clicking save.
+Changes are saved by clicking save

-Organizations can be deleted by clicking the red box delete at the bottom of the page.
+at the bottom of the page.
 If the user deletes that organization all suborganizations will be lost forever, the data cannot be retrieved.
 The user cannot delete an organization if devices are allocated to that organization.
 Before deleting an organization, devices and users must be deleted.

 4.4.2.
 Add or delete a suborganization

-Suborganizations with children (other suborganizations) have a green plus next to the name.
-By clicking plus, the suborganization tree will be made visible.
+, the suborganization tree will be made visible.
 Non-parental suborganizations are indicated with a green flag next to the name.

-Non-parental suborganizations can be deleted by clicking the red paper bin.
+Non-parental suborganizations can be deleted by clicking the red paper bin

 4.4.3.
 Users